Normalisation 3: grammar

 vowel lengthening before consonant clusters ld, nd, ng, mb, rd

-ModE is the guide.
-Since the language of departure is Modern English, and one of the aims of englesaxe is to provide a pathway to Old English, temporary sound changes in the Middle English period, have been ignored.
-In other words, if a vowel is short in an OE word, is indicated as long in Orm or Ch, but is short in the modern continuations of that word, it is short in eME.
+The ModE reflex is the key here.
+Since the language of departure is Modern English, and one of the aims of englesaxe is to provide as straight a path to Old English as possible, temporary sound changes in the Middle English period have been ignored.
+In other words, if a vowel was short in an OE word, is indicated as long in Orm and another eME source, but is short in the modern continuation of that word, it is short in eME.

 -